UniExeterRSE/r-data-course/setup.md

 title: Installation Guide
 ---

-In order to fully participate in this course, you should make sure you have the following in place **before** the first workshop.
+In order to fully participate in this course, you should bring a laptop to work on during the sessions and make sure you have the following installed on it **before** the first session.

-- Install R, version 4.1 or later.
-You can download this from the University's Company Portal software repository.
+- R, version 4.1 or later.
+You can install this from the University's Company Portal software repository.
 Alternatively, visit
   <a href="https://cran.rstudio.com" target="_blank" rel="external noreferrer">https://cran.rstudio.com</a>,
   or adopt whatever method you usually use.

-- Install RStudio desktop.
+- RStudio desktop.
 You can download this from the University's Company Portal software repository.
 Alternatively, visit
   <a href="https://posit.co/download/rstudio-desktop/" target="_blank" rel="external noreferrer">https://posit.co/download/rstudio-desktop/</a>.
   We will use RStudio to work with R notebooks throughout the course.
 If you have